-Execute a command on the container interactively and returns urls to websockets.
+Execute a command on the instance interactively and returns urls to websockets.
 The urls contain a secret uuid, and can be accesses without further authentication.
 The caller has to open and manage the websockets themselves.

-- commands ([str]) The command and arguments as a list of strings (most likely a shell) - environment ({str: str}) The environment variables to pass with the command rename (name, wait=False) Rename a container.
+- commands ([str]) The command and arguments as a list of strings (most likely a shell) - environment ({str: str}) The environment variables to pass with the command